hebernielsen/Data_Mining_7331/README.md

 that contains my responses to the mini project questions.

 19 february 2019
-Added to this folder zip files containing test and train data sets for the Plankton data base that I retrieved from Kaggle.
-Also added my in class 5 Jupyter python worksheet.
+Unable to this folder zip files containing test and train data sets for the Plankton data base that I retrieved from Kaggle, because files are about 10 times too large.
+Added my in class 5 Jupyter python worksheet successfully, updated to be the completed version.